Volume 26, Issue 4 (Winter 2026) jrehab 2026, 26(4): 654-667 | Back to browse issues page

 Send citation to:

-Zarezadeh F, Khajooei Z, Babaei F, Saedi M, Mardani M A. Prosthetic reconstruction of maxillofacial orbital defect with combined retention: Case Study. jrehab 2026; 26 (4)
+Zarezadeh F, Khajooei Z, Babaei F, Saedi M, Mardani M A. Prosthetic Reconstruction of Maxillofacial Orbital Defect With Combined Retention: Case Study. jrehab 2026; 26 (4) :654-667

 URL: http://rehabilitationj.uswr.ac.ir/article-1-3640-en.html

-1- Orthotics and Prosthetics Department, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran
+1- Department of Orthotics and Prosthetics, Faculty of Rehabilitation, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

-2- Orthotics and Prosthetics Department, Rehabilitation Research Center, School of Rehabilitation Sciences, Iran University of Medical Sciences, Tehran, Iran
+2- Department of Orthotics and Prosthetics, Rehabilitation Research Center, School of Rehabilitation Sciences, Iran University of Medical Sciences, Tehran, Iran.

-3- Orthotics and Prosthetics Department, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran , natelnoory@yahoo.com
+3- Department of Orthotics and Prosthetics, Faculty of Rehabilitation, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran. & Red Crescent Society of Yazd Province, Yazd, Iran. , natelnoory@yahoo.com

-Methods: In this study, a 60-year-old woman with orbital defect and no history of receiving prosthesis was referred.
+Materials & Methods In this study, a 60-year-old woman with an orbital defect and no history of receiving a prosthesis was referred.
 All stages of evaluation, impression, and retention method selection were performed on the patient.
 A suitable donor was selected to obtain the orbital wax pattern, and an impression was taken from the donor.
 The wax-up, ocular placement, impression-making, and staining steps were completed, and the final prosthesis was made.

-Findings: In this method, the detailed steps of the work, the required points and the challenges of construction were discussed.
+Results In this method, the detailed steps of the work, the required points, and the challenges of construction were discussed.
 These points, by mentioning them in detail, can be introduced as a method for reconstructing other defects.
 Finally, the final prosthesis was made with silicone and acrylic.

 Type of Study: Case report | Subject: Orthotics & Prosthetics